 rachel joined Watsi on May 16th, 2017.
-Five years ago, rachel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. rachel's most recent donation supported Cho, a 23-year-old refugee from Thailand, to fund a Caesarean section to safely welcome her baby.
+Five years ago, rachel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. rachel's most recent donation supported Gianna, a 4 year old girl from Kenya, to fund surgery to help her birth condition so she can grow up stronger.

 Cho is a 23-year-old woman from Thailand, living with her husband, son and her husband’s cousin in a refugee camp, in Mae Hong Son Province.
 Her husband works as a medic at the hospital in the refugee camp, and her husband’s cousin goes to school.
 Cho is a homemaker, and looks after her son.
 In her free time, Cho loves to play with her son, while on Saturdays, she likes to attend church.
 Cho is currently expecting her second child.
 At a recent antenatal visit, Cho's doctors told her that she would need to give birth via Caesarean section, due to complications she experienced when giving birth to her son.
 A C-section offers the best opportunity for a safe and healthy outcome for both Cho and her new baby.
 Our medical partner, Burma Children Medical Fund, is helping Cho access the care that she needs.
 On September 8th, Cho will undergo a Caesarean section at Mae Sariang Hospital.
 Burma Children Medical Fund is seeking $1,500 to fund this procedure and ensure a safe delivery.
 “I want to work as a teacher in the future again, when my children are old enough to go to school,” Cho said.